Complete Manga Solution: Frank Manga+, Frank Yomik, and the Prettify-Manga Extension

 Status and contributions

 This is beta.
-It works fine for my use (I read several series a week with no headaches), but it’s missing features: reverse pagination for traditional Japanese manga, genre filters in search, real offline mode (today it only caches what you’ve already read), and a smoother secret-extraction path for less technical users.
+It works fine for my use (I read several series a week with no headaches), but it’s missing features: genre filters in search, real offline mode (today it only caches what you’ve already read), and a smoother secret-extraction path for less technical users.

 If you subscribe to MANGA Plus and want to test it, send an issue or PR.
 The code is Rust + Svelte, MIT, contributions welcome: github.com/akitaonrails/frank_mangaplus.